 Regulations are a law-making action made under the delegated authority of an Act.
 These address matters of detail, implementation and/or matters that are technical in nature.
 WMA sections 22 and 23 prescribe some of the available WMA powers to create regulations to support product stewardship schemes.
-Table 4 below shows some of the regulations available under the WMA.
 Further information on regulations can be found on the Department of the Prime Minister and Cabinet website.